-A parent can choose to send their child to whichever school they prefer regardless of where the family lives, very different from the US system.
-Educational philosophies can, and do, vary so it is best to visit the school and meet with the principal to make sure it is a good fit for you and your child.
+A parent can choose to send their child to whichever school they prefer regardless of where the family lives, which is very different from the US system.
+Educational philosophies can and do vary, so it is best to visit the school and meet with the principal to make sure it is a good fit for you and your child.
 Also, don't expect to join the PTA and be a room mother and chaperone field trips, etc.

-Although most schools have some sort of parent organisation, it's not the bake-sale variety found in America.
+Although most schools have some sort of parent organization, it's not the bake-sale variety found in America.
 When I asked one principal how she encourages parental involvement, she looked at me through squinted eyes and replied.
-“Well, they can...drop their kids off.”
+"Well, they can... drop their kids off."
 (Done, next school...)

 Personally, I was not keen on international schools because I was afraid the children would be with only expats and not get an authentic experience of being in Belgium.
 Then, I found Le Verseau, located in Wavre.
 It is international in the sense that it follows a Belgian and British curriculum.
 The English classes are distinct, either for the Anglophone or the non-Anglophone students.
 But what also attracted me was that about half the school population is Belgian.
 The mixture is perfect.
 My children have friends from all over the world, who speak different languages, have different beliefs and customs.
 The fact that this is their "norm" brings about an understanding and an acceptance worth much more than any tuition.

-Q: How would you rate the healthcare in Belgium?
+Q: How would you rate healthcare in Belgium?